rikedyp/LearnDyalog/docs/external-data-management-conversion.md

-# External Data Management and Format Conversion
+# Data Import, Export and Conversion
-Reading data into and getting data out of the workspace.

-There are some in-built tools for importing data from files and the internet.
+There are APL-based and in-built tools for reading and writing data to and from files and the internet.
 If you are already familiar with [python](./external-language-interfaces-standard-libraries.md#python-pynapl), [R](./external-language-interfaces-standard-libraries.md#r-language-rsconnect) or [.NET](./external-language-interfaces-standard-libraries.md#net) then you can use one of the [external language bridges](./external-language-interfaces-standard-libraries.md) to bring data into APL from files via one of these languages.
 However, it can be simpler and faster in many cases to use one of the following tools.

 ## Text Files
 [:material-web: Read Text File documentation](https://help.dyalog.com/latest/#Language/System%20Functions/nget.htm)